A Level Course Listing

 vii.
 Statistics

 viii.
-Extra Pure
+Further Pure

 In addition to the features mentioned above, students’ calculators should have the ability to perform calculations with matrices up to at least order 3×3 and to access probabilities from any standard statistical distribution.